 Cons: Extras like malware protection require a $9.99-per-month subscription.

-Price: Each Eero costs around $199, while an Eero Beacon is $149.
+Price: The Eero plus one Beacon costs around $299 for the pack.
 Bundles bring down the price per unit.

 Netgear’s Orbi system remains one of the most popular and best Wi-fi mesh network solutions around with each regular unit promising 2,500 square feet of coverage, both inside and out.
 Orbi nodes are available in multiple styles including a desktop style and wall unit (which adds 1,000 square feet of coverage).
 There’s also an Orbi Voice available, which works with Amazon Alexa for music hands-free and smart home control, an Orbi with a built-in cable modem, and one for outside.
 Works with Wi-Fi and Ethernet.